Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems

-A network consisting of 12 nodes were deployed throughout a 44×30~m² indoor hall (see \cref{fig:realworld}), mounted on tripods at uniform 1.60~m height to ensure consistent measurement conditions.
-Node positioning was strategically designed to create diverse propagation scenarios, including both LOS and NLOS configurations essential for algorithm robustness evaluation under realistic deployment conditions.
+We deployed a network of 12 nodes throughout a 44×30~m² indoor hall (see \cref{fig:realworld}), mounted on tripods at 1.60~m height.
+Node placement creates diverse propagation scenarios, including both LOS and NLOS configurations essential for robustness evaluation under realistic deployment conditions.

-Nodes were powered using USB mains power supplies or USB battery packs, enabling flexible placement without dependency on fixed power outlets.
+Nodes were powered using USB mains power supplies or USB battery packs, enabling flexible placement.
 The sensor network was configured and controlled via PC interface, providing access to sensor data and network parameters.